DataDog/integrations-core/docs/developer/tutorials/snmp/profile-format.md

 Important: "_index_" refers to one digit of the index part of the row OID.
 For example, if the column OID is `1.2.3.1.2` and the row OID is `1.2.3.1.2.7.8.9`, the full index is `7.8.9`.
 In this example, `index: 1` refers to `7` and `index: 2` refers to `8`, and so on.

-Here is specific example of an OID with multiple positions in the index ([OID ref](https://oidref.com/1.3.6.1.2.1.4.20.1)):
+Here is an example of an OID with multiple positions in the index ([OID ref](https://oidref.com/1.3.6.1.2.1.4.20.1)):

 ```
 ipAddrEntry OBJECT-TYPE